-The Nellor Law Office provides legal services to debtors, committees and creditors in bankeruptcy cases and proceedings.
+The Nellor Law Office provides legal services to debtors, committees and creditors in bankruptcy cases and proceedings.

 Bankruptcy is a federal law that provides relief from debt.
 That relief can be as simple as short term protection from aggressive creditors by stopping collection activity and lawsuits, to unwinding foreclosures and repossessions.
 Bankruptcy can be used to change relationships between debtors and creditors.
 Debtors can recover garnished wages, re–write contracts to reduce monthly payments, and even cure a default in house payments.
 The scope of what bankruptcy law affects, and what it can do, is very broad.

 What follows is a summary not an instruction manual.
-The goal is to provide basic information about bankruptcy cases and proceedings; We are not trying to tell you how to do a bankruptcy.
-Nor is this a bankruptcy encyclopedia; We are not trying to provide for every conceivable bankruptcy nuance or factual situation.
+The goal is to provide basic information about bankruptcy cases and proceedings— We are not trying to tell you how to do a bankruptcy.
+Nor is this a bankruptcy encyclopedia— We are not trying to cover every conceivable bankruptcy nuance or factual situation.

 Bankruptcy is complicated.
 It is impossible, within the reasonable size limitations of this website, to analyze or address every potential complication for every possible situation that might arise in a bankruptcy case.
 The information that follows is accurate but it is also general.
 Feel free to rely on it only for the general information it contains.
 Please do not rely on it alone, however, as the solution or the authority for a specific problem or issue.